ForgeRock/forgeops/etc/mailhog/README-mailhog.md

     mailhog-16...zl   1/1     Running     1          23m
     ```

-1. In a terminal window, set up port forwarding for SMTP (port 1025):
+1. In a terminal window, set up port forwarding for SMTP (port 1025), to verify that test messages are delivered:

     ```
     export POD_NAME=mailhog-16...zl